Cohomologically tropical varieties: Globalization

-We discuss a natural extension of the main theorem of \cite{IKMZ}.
-We follow the setting of that work.
-Let $\pi \colon \famX \to D^*$ be an algebraic family of non-singular complex algebraic varieties in $\CP^n$ over the punctured disk $D^*$.
-Let $Z\subseteq \TP^n$ be the tropicalization of the family.
 We suppose $Z$ admits a unimodular triangulation.
 This is always possible after a base change of the form $D^* \to D^*$, $z\mapsto z^k$, for $k\in \Z_+$.
 Using the triangulation, we construct a degeneration of $\CP^n$ to an arrangement of toric varieties, and taking the closure of the family $\famX$ inside this toric degeneration leads to a family $\overline{\famX}$ extended over the full punctured disk $D$.
 By Mumford's proof of the semistable reduction theorem, we can always find a triangulation, after a suitable base change, such that the extended family is regular and the fiber over zero is reduced and simple normal crossing.
 This is known as a semistable extension of the family $\pi \colon \famX \to D^*$.

 Denote by $\famX_0$ the fiber at zero of the extended family.
 Note that since the extended family is obtained by taking the closure of the family in a toric degeneration of $\CP^n$, each open stratum in $\famX_0$ will be naturally embedded in an algebraic torus.
 For $ t \in D^*$ denote by $\famX_t$ the fiber of $\pi$ over $t$.